A Primary Care Approach to Mental Health Care for HIV/Hepatitis-Infected Inmates

 Fifty-six percent of 150 patients interviewed fulfilled criteria for LD.
 Although LD was not found to influence overall QoL in all patients, homosexuals, the unemployed, and those patients currently undergoing psychiatric treatment demonstrated greater impairment on some of the QoL subscales related to psychological well-being if they suffered from LD.
 The authors concluded that the impact of HIV-related LD on QoL depends on certain patient characteristics, rather than solely on the presence of LD itself.

-The prevalence of HCV infection among inmates has been reported between 17 and 18 percent.6 Neuropsychological impairment has been well documented in those with cirrhosis and end-stage liver disease.
+6 Neuropsychological impairment has been well documented in those with cirrhosis and end-stage liver disease.
 This impairment has been attributed to toxins accumulating in the blood that are not effectively cleared by the cirrhotic liver.

 The neuropsychological manifestations of subcortical deficits usually include slowed speed when processing information, reduced word fluency, psychomotor slowing, and impaired learning in the presence of good recall of previously learned information and intact recognition memory.
 Psychomotor slowing, especially in combination with impaired attention and concentration, can result in prolonged periods of time needed to complete even routine tasks.
 Verbal skills, such as vocabulary and naming, and basic visuospatial and visuoconstructional abilities are relatively unaffected.
 Patients with these types of neurocognitive problems may fail to remember (or remember incorrectly) physicians' recommendations.
 They may experience difficulty performing their household and job duties as efficiently and/or as accurately as they are accustomed to.
 As a result of these difficulties, patients can experience frustration and mood problems, such as depression and anxiety.